Things to Do in Northumberland

 We personally think Eshott Hall is the ‘creme-de-la-creme’ of Afternoon Teas in Northumberland, giving diners a beautiful, country-house feel with the best food and finest teas, coffees and champagne.
 Served between 3-5pm, booking is absolutely essential.
 Eshott is located a little further south than Felton.
 Tel: 01670 787454 or click HERE to visit their website.

 Doxford Hall is located just north of Embleton, between there and Beadnell inland.
 This beautiful stately home is owned by the same family who have Eshott Hall, so the high standard remains the same.
 The food is beautiful and you can also get light meals and snacks here, as well as afternoon tea.
 They also serve cream teas here if you didn’t fancy the full platter of treats!
 Booking is also essential, as Doxford Hall is a Spa too.
 Tel: 01665 568231 or click HERE to visit their website.

 The Running Fox, Felton

 As well as a fabulous artisan bakery and cafe, The Running Fox also does Afternoon Tea with a twist – instead of dainty sandwiches and mini bites of something sweet, they have wedges of meaty pies and quiches and doorstops of cakes – you need to be hungry for this afternoon treat!
+Show your Coquet Cottages key ring when you dine in the cafe and enjoy free coffee for 2 people.
 Tel: 01670 787090 or click HERE to visit their website.